I have become nothing

 tempt the sage and distract them from samadhi.

-This is the fear of the gods that the sage who attains can be taken down.
+This is the concern held by the gods that the one sage who attains may be taken down through romantic desire

 Back into the world

 Delusion came through the experience of romance as a test and wiped away all my bliss, kundalini risings full of shakti and the exquisite calm space of samadhi.
 Gone was my ecstasy and my cosmic connection as I fell into the grips of passion and desire.

 A powerful, beautiful man came into my life and soon, I lost my stability and grounding in my spiritual practice.
 With the passing of the initial swoon, my life changed dramatically moving from deep delusion to painful ups and downs that romance and life in the program bring.
 And yes, it was truly a demon that entangled me and distracted me from my path.